gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy's hand flew to her mouth.
 His armor!
 Thokmay must have put his armor back on!
-She watched in horror as Grappa Gas shouted for help.
+She watched in horror as Grappa Gas shouted for help and then jumped.
-With two quick steps he reached the edge of the cloud and jumped.

 A moment later he surfaced in the pond, spluttering and shouting,